 Create the VM with 1 core, 1gb ram and 10gb drive.
 Give it a name.

-Once it's done, run though the install procedure as you normally would till you get to the disk options.
+Once it’s done, run though the installation procedure as you normally would till you get to the disk options.
 This is where it gets fun.
 We need to install everything on one partition to allow for disk resizing later on

 Select Manual here